lionelblonde/giwr-pytorch-complete-history/README.md

 # Offline RL Baselines and Generalized Importance-Weighted Regression (GIWR)

 PyTorch implementation of our work:
+"Optimality Inductive Biases and Agnostic Guidelines for Offline Reinforcement Learning".
+(Name of previous version:
 "Where is the Grass Greener?
-Revisiting Generalized Policy Iteration for Offline Reinforcement Learning".
+Revisiting Generalized Policy Iteration for Offline Reinforcement Learning".)

 [arXiv link](https://arxiv.org/abs/2107.01407)